SENIORS MASSAGE at Health In The Bay.

 Benefits of Geriatric Massage.

 There are a number of varied benefits to seniors undergoing geriatric massage therapy.
 With age comes decreased mobility, and as a result many seniors suffer the effects of arthritis and joint pain.
-Using various massage techniques, the practitioner can stimulate blood flow to the muscles and consequently improve overall mobility.
+Using various massage techniques, a masseuse can stimulate blood flow to the muscles and consequently improve overall mobility.
 Specific nerve centres may be stimulated using acupressure in massage, or mobility may be increased using the long, heavy strokes of Swedish massage instead.

 Poor circulation is common amongst seniors, often due to disease states such as diabetes or other chronic conditions that come with age.
 Amputation of extremities that may need to be undertaken with some seniors due to poor circulation can be avoided completely with regular massage.